A printable version (MS Word) of the syllabus can be found on the course's†Desire-2-Learn (D2L) page

 All exams (except the final exam) and assignments will be completed online.
 Announcements will be posted on D2L reminding students of upcoming deadlines.

-Discussions will take place using the “Discussions” feature on D2L.
+Discussions will take place using the ďDiscussionsĒ feature on D2L.
 All students are required to participate!
-For some discussions, you will be broken up into “groups” of 8-9 students based on your last name.
-This Should allow for each student in the group to have ample opportunity for input without worrying that 34 other students are going to say the same thing.
-Make sure you participate in the proper group!
-Most discussions will last 2 weeks before me wove on to the next topic.
-Topics will consist of items specifically pertains to the current chapter’s material, as well as generalized topics about nutrition as a whole.
+Minimal participation (only once per topic) will result the minimal passing grade (70%). †In order to bring that score up, you must participate multiple times in discussion topics.
+You should post your own ideas and reply to what others have posted.
+This is a discussion so it is okay to ask questions as well in your postings.
+The more interactive these are, the better they will be.
+Most discussions will last 1-2 weeks before me move on to the next topic.
+Topics will usually consist of topics specifically pertaining to the current chapterís material, as well as generalized topics about nutrition as a whole.
 Topics will be broad and open-ended to allow plenty of discussion and back and forth.
 Your grade on these is primarily based on your participation rather than the accuracy of your statements.
 That said if you consistently add false/inaccurate information to the discussions, you could be docked points.
-Students who are rude, vulgar or confrontational, will be docked points for that discussion and may be blocked from future discussions (also affecting their grade).
+Any students who are rude, vulgar or confrontational, will be docked points for that discussion and may be blocked from future discussions (also affecting their grade).
 The instructor has the right to remove any student posting he sees fit.
 If I do remove a post, I will communicate with the student via email the reason for its removal.
-There are no make-ups of missed discussions!
+There are NO make-ups of missed discussions!

-Because of the format & flexibility of the class, as well as the long duration you have to complete most assignments, make-up work will only be allowed at the instructor’s discretion on a case-by-case basis.
+Because of the format & flexibility of the class, as well as the long duration you have to complete most assignments, make-up work will only be allowed at the instructorís discretion on a case-by-case basis.
 Some make-up work may require an on-campus visit.
-The make-up work may take on any format (multiple-choice, short answer, essay, etc…) of the instructor’s choosing.
+The make-up work may take on any format (multiple-choice, short answer, essay, etcÖ) of the instructorís choosing.
 There are no make-up opportunities for missed ARIS assignments.

 Student Learning Outcomes: